Danil-Zhuravlov/hardhat-detection-yolov8/README.md

     - Employed the Ultralytics library in Python for model training, which provides an efficient and user-friendly interface for implementing YOLO models.

 2. **Training Process**:
+    - Split the annotated dataset into training and validation sets to evaluate the model's performance.
+    - Configured the YOLOv8 model with appropriate hyperparameters to optimize detection accuracy and speed.
     - Trained the model on the annotated dataset, allowing it to learn and distinguish between workers with and without hardhats.

+3. **Evaluation**:
+    - Assessed the model's performance using validation data to ensure high accuracy in real-world scenarios.
+    - Fine-tuned the model as necessary to address any detection inaccuracies or performance issues.

 By following this approach, I developed a highly efficient and accurate hardhat detection model that operates with minimal computational resources, ensuring real-time applicability in industrial settings.